-Honda’s CR-V Hybrid will now join the Clarity, Insight, and Accord Hybrid as the fourth electric vehicle in Honda’s lineup.
+Honda’s CR-V Hybrid has joined the Clarity, Insight, and Accord Hybrid as the fourth electric vehicle in Honda’s lineup.

 Lane Keeping Assist System